What exactly IS Marrow?

 Do you have any rules?

-We're not big on the idea of rules, but these are some guidelines that our community has agreed upon, to keep everyone safe:
+Here are some guidelines that our community has agreed upon, to keep everyone safe:

 - Our staff reserve the right to ask anyone to leave who is making other folks feel unsafe.
 If someone is making you feel unsafe (physically, emotionally, or otherwise) - please tell a staff member, mentor, or volunteer.
 Even when programming is facilitated by another organization or individual, a Marrow staff member is always present.
 If you'd feel more comfortable you can contact staff privately via email at email@example.com